Verified by Psychology Today

 How important are New Year’s Eve plans for relationships?
 Why all the fuss?

-Theresa DiDonato, Ph.D., is a social psychologist and an assistant professor at Loyola University Maryland.
+Theresa DiDonato, Ph.D., is a social psychologist and a professor of psychology at Loyola University Maryland.